 - References

-Use this section to decide whether treatment is really the next step, which treatment branch fits first, and whether diagnosis or workup should come before changing products or adding medications.
+Use this section to decide whether treatment is really the next step, whether diagnosis or testing should come first, and which branch deserves attention before adding products, supplements, procedures, or medications.

 Big picture treatment categories